 I have been working with clients in the health and wellbeing field for over 30 years, first as a Physiotherapist at Hutt Valley Health then in my own private practice.
 In my twenties I also worked in the Health and Fitness Industry as a Health and Fitness Consultant and Aerobic Instructor.
 In the late nineties I became unwell and sold my Wellness Physiotherapy business and a new part of my journey began.
 I trained in Coaching and Psychotherapy and have been working as a Therapist and Coach over the last 20 years.
 I love my work, it is such a privilege to work closely with people to support and help them on their journey.

-I have a Diploma of Integrative Psychology from EIT Hawkes Bay, Diploma of Physiotherapy from AUT Auckland, I am a registered Physiotherapist and Member of Physiotherapy NZ (MPNZ), I have a Certificate in Life Coaching from Hart Life Coaching Australia and I am a Hakomi Graduate.
+I have a Diploma of Integrative Psychology from EIT Hawkes Bay, Diploma of Physiotherapy from Auckland University of Technology, Diploma of Herbal Studies, Certificate in Life Coaching from Hart Life Coaching Australia and I am a Hakomi Graduate.
 Prior to specialising as a MindBody Therapist and Wellbeing Coach I worked as a Physiotherapist incorporating Mind Body Medicine, Stress Management, Cranial-Sacral Therapy and Therapeutic massage.

 My approach is respectful, caring, collaborative and holistic.
 My work is underpinned by the understanding that the mind body and spirit are an integrated whole, not separate from one another.